phonologus/QED/README.md

 in the top-level, for convenience.

 The `Makefile` provides a simple way to build a `qed` binary.
+`make clean && make` will build a fully stand-alone binary `qed`, which can be installed anywhere.

 The more elaborate `mkfile` can build, install, and archive.
 It can also run off `pdf` versions of the turtorial and manpage.
 However, it depends on you having a working [plan9port](https://github.com/9fans/plan9port).

-The `read.me` file is Rob Pike's, accompanying his original tarball.
-It provides an interesting snapshot into the work-in-progress, and the relationship between QED and ED.
+The `doc/read.me` file is Rob Pike's, accompanying his original tarball.
+It provides an interesting snapshot into the work-in-progress, and the relationship between the QED and ED editors.

 The `q` subdirectory contains Rob's library of useful QED programs.
 Again a tutorial in themselves.
 The manpage builder is particularly cute,